Pensacola and Atlantic Railroad: Railroad connections

-Through service from Pensacola to the state capital at Tallahassee [about 200 mi] and on to the Atlantic Ocean port and major rail junction of Jacksonville [368 mi] began during the first week in May 1883, via the connection at River Junction (Chattahoochee) with the Jacksonville, Pensacola and Mobile Railroad, later the Florida Central and Peninsular Railroad, a predecessor of the Seaboard Air Line Railroad (now CSX's Tallahassee Subdivision).
+Through service from Pensacola to the state capital at Tallahassee [about 200 mi] and on to the Atlantic Ocean port and major rail junction of Jacksonville [368 mi] began during the first week in May 1883, via the connection at River Junction (Chattahoochee) with the Jacksonville, Pensacola and Mobile Railroad, later the Florida Central and Peninsular Railroad, a predecessor of the Seaboard Air Line Railroad (later CSX's Tallahassee Subdivision).

 Another trade and transportation link for Northwest Florida was provided by a branch of the Savannah, Florida and Western Railroad (a predecessor of the Atlantic Coast Line) from Chattahoochee to Climax, Georgia and thence to Savannah [420 mi] from Pensacola, which, like Jacksonville, was an important ocean port and railroad junction for rail traffic on the eastern seaboard.
 Before the railroad was built, the only way for Pensacola rail traffic to reach Savannah or Jacksonville was by a long, circuitous route via Montgomery and Macon.

 In the opposite direction, the P&A offered a through route for shipping and travel from southern Georgia and from central and southern Florida via the Louisville and Nashville to the ports and rail hubs of Mobile and New Orleans, and from there to Texas and points west.

 The P&A acquired the Pensacola and Fort Barrancas Railroad in 1882.

 In 1894, sawmill operator W. B. Wright opened the 26 mi Yellow River Railroad between Crestview and Florala, Alabama via Auburn, Campton, and Laurel Hill.
 The L&N supplied the line with freight cars, and in 1906, purchased the operation.